azangru/mysite/src/blog/2024/svg-grey-filter.md

 This did not work.
 I am still unsure whether the LLM was hallucinating (aka bullshitting), or there is still something salvageable in its approach.

 By some miracle, I eventually came across an example that got me on what might possibly be the right track.
-Livejournal being the crap that it is, I cannot render my test svg snippet in this post; but the markup that seems to achieve what I am after is this:
+Here it is:

 ```xml
 <svg viewBox="0 0 900 400"